michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-09-ethics-integrity.md

 - AI chatbots handling employee queries
 - Algorithmic workforce management systems

-If they don't understand how to evaluate these tools critically, advocate for fair processes, and identify when human oversight is essential, **they will cause harm**—not through malice, but through incompetence.
+If they don't understand how to evaluate these tools critically, advocate for fair processes, and identify when human oversight is essential, **they will cause harm**,not through malice, but through incompetence.

 Your responsibility as an educator isn't to protect students from AI.
 It's to prepare them to be ethical, competent professionals in an AI-augmented world.